 Everyone has to start from somewhere.
 This is true for every area, including the world of design.
 Junior designers have a lot to learn and they need to know a few things before they can become senior designers.
 For starters, a JD needs to know that one does not become a senior, overnight.
 It comes from hard work, compelling campaigns and lots of experience.
 This is step one to climbing up the corporate ladder.
 Knowing that success doesn’t come overnight.
 It takes consistent work.

 A junior designer needs to understand the tools of the trade.
 There are things that create a strong foundation and there’s no moving forward without knowing them.
 In fact, one of the key differences between junior and senior is the work they do.
-At a basic level in web design Singapore, it’s about operations and getting things done.
+At a basic level, it’s about operations and getting things done.
 At a senior level, it’s more abstract, more nuanced contributions.
 There’s a wider contribution from the seniors and not a series of steps that need to be performed.
 Juniors work very much on what needs to be, like a checklist and finish the task at hand.